 With all properties on the UK housing market now coming with an energy efficiency report, it’s a wise idea to do what you can to reduce the energy consumption of your house or flat.

 Putting in new double glazed windows, for example, adds £5,265 to the value of the average property and can reap big rewards when it comes to energy efficiency.
-Investing in a high-efficiency boiler will also attract ecologically minded buyers, as well as those keen to avoid all their money going on heating bills.
+Visit Twin Falls HVAC Company for more information about investing in a high-efficiency boiler will also attract ecologically minded buyers, as well as those keen to avoid all their money going on heating bills.

 Mark Hayward, president of the National Association of Estate Agents, said: “The challenging UK housing market conditions mean that house-hunters are even more aware of a property’s pros and cons.”